 A W-2 form should be produced for anyone who is a direct employee of a company.
 To ensure employees can file their federal income tax returns on time, the IRS requires employers to prepare W-2 forms and provide them to employees on or before February 1.
 Employers also have to provide copies of those W-2 forms to various government organizations including the Social Security Administration.
 You can learn more about W‑2 employer responsibilities here.

 But sometimes, for various reasons, employers do not provide W-2s.
-In some cases, a business has had to close its doors and has chosen not to pay for its former employees to receive W-2s.
-So, what’s a taxpayer to do?
+In some cases, a business has closed its doors and has chosen not to pay for its former employees to receive W-2s.

 Even if the company is no longer in business, it can usually arrange for W-2s to be sent from its former payroll provider.

 If you are unable to get in touch with someone at the company, or if it refuses to provide W-2s, what is your next step?
-Many individuals will attempt to get their information from the company’s former payroll provider.
+Many individuals will attempt to get their information directly from the company’s former payroll provider.
 But for security reasons, payroll companies are not allowed to discuss employee information with anyone who is not an authorized contact on the account.

 Your next step would be to ask the IRS for help finding your W-2.
 Contact the agency at 800.829.1040.
 Once you provide your personal information and your employer’s name and address, the IRS will try to find a copy of your W-2.
 Sometimes, the IRS may have received tax information from your employer even if you did not.

-Failing that, you can use IRS Form 4852 to file your tax return.
+Without a W-2, you can use IRS Form 4852 to file your federal income taxes.
 Download Form 4852 from the IRS website and complete it using a copy of your last paystub.
-Once complete, attach Form 4852 to your 1040 or other tax form and send it to the IRS.7.
+You’ll need your pay stub to include details on:

 Learn More About Paycor’s Payroll & Tax Filing Services